rpcpool/solana-rpc-ansible/README.md

  2) The single core performance is generally too low and cannot boost in the way that baremetal can
  3) Many cloud providers do not want the kind of workload that Solana is on their lower cost instances, leading you to use very expensive baremetal instances.

+### Why not Hetzner?

+Hetzner has decided that they do not want Solana RPC services running on their network.
+They actively block connections to Solana entrypoints and ratelimit any Solana traffic.
+Not only will your Solana node struggle to keep up with the network (on mainnet it will likely never catch up), but Hetzner is also very likely to shut down your account.

 Software Requirements
 ------------